obinesto/youtube-clone/README.md

 # YouTube Clone

-A modern YouTube clone built with Next.js 15, React, and Supabase.
+A modern progressive web application built with Next.js, Node.js, React, and Supabase.
 This application replicates core YouTube functionalities with a clean, responsive interface.

 ## 🚀 Features